usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _smallest things_, by Memotone
+- _GOLLIWOG_, by billy woods
+- _Marjaa: The Battle of the Hotels (Versions)_, by Civilistjävel!, Mayssa Jallad
 - _Only Good Dreams for Me_, by Zaumne
 - _Br​ö​df​ö​da_, by Civilistjävel!
 - _馬_, by betcover!!